stratzilla/metaheuristic-training-networks/README.md

 I was interested in using PSO to train a neural network and decided to compare it, along with GA, to BP.
 Results are interesting: PSO-NN works very well for smaller data but BP-NN is the clear winner in higher dimensional data.
 GA-NN was found to be impractical or inefficient for training irrespective of problem size likely due to genetic algorithms being unoptimized for continuous data like this.

+I wrote a <a href="https://github.com/stratzilla/reports/blob/master/mh-compare-document.pdf">paper</a> describing my experimental methodology and results in more detail.
+I also wrote three tutorials for implementing a <a href="https://github.com/stratzilla/neural-network-tutorial">BP-NN</a>, a <a href="https://github.com/stratzilla/genetic-neural-network-tutorial">GA-NN</a>, and a <a href="https://github.com/stratzilla/particle-neural-network-tutorial">PSO-NN</a>.
+The code found in this repository is more or less taken straight from these tutorials as I made the tutorials to prepare for my experimentation.

 # Dependencies

+- GNU/Linux
 - Python 3.6
-- GNU/Linux
-- gnuplot
+- `pandas`

+`pandas` is used to load and normalize input data and is necessary to reproduce the results found here.
+It can, however, be rewritten using Python standard libraries if you so desire.

+## Optional Dependencies

 - X11 or similar
-- `pandas`
+- `gnuplot`
 - `matplotlib`

-`pandas` is used to load and normalize input data but can be omitted if you do not wish to meet that dependency: it can be rewritten using standard Python modules. `matplotlib` is also optional as you do not need to make a plot upon execution end: results are also output to console. `gnuplot` is only necessary using automation scripts as included.
+On execution, the mean squared error of the network as well as training/testing accuracy is outputted to console.
+Optionally, `matplotlib` is used to generate a plot showing these results visually.
+If `matplotlib` is not met, no plot will be made. `gnuplot` is necessary for the automated results collection script (but not normal execution).
+Both require X11 or similar windowing system.

 # Execution